 REFERENCES: BP 3-7

 Pursuant to the above principles, the Board of Trustees confirms its commitment to the establishment of a fair code of student conduct and fair and expeditious procedures for the implementation of disciplinary sanctions pursuant to that code of conduct.
 In furtherance of this commitment, the Board directs and authorizes the DCC administration to develop and maintain a student conduct code for the students of DCC with fair procedures for the implementation of sanctions under that code.
 The code should address the rights of the parties involved, the imposition of discipline and appeal procedures, and the confidentiality of disciplinary proceedings and sanctions.
 Such procedures may include sanctions against individual students and student groups and may include the disciplinary sanctions of suspension and expulsion.
-The Dean of Student Services shall be responsible for the procedural administration of the code.
+The Assistant Vice President of Instruction and Student Services shall be responsible for the procedural administration of the code.

 Violations of this policy will subject a student to disciplinary action under the procedures set forth in the Student Conduct Code.
 Violations by employees will subject them to appropriate disciplinary action.

 Dawson Community College reserves the right to report any illegal activity to law enforcement authorities.
 DCC may pursue enforcement of its rules whether or not criminal proceedings are in process and may use information from third party sources, such as law enforcement agencies and the courts, to determine whether College rules have been broken.

 The College encourages reporting of all incidents of sexual misconduct, and respects the choices that the aggrieved party makes regarding the methods of reporting:

 1. Filing a report with the appropriate law enforcement agency to pursue legal redress;

 2. Filing a Student Conduct Code complaint to pursue College disciplinary action;

 3. Filing a confidential report to alert the College to the threat of violence and contribute to accurate College data concerning violence; an